gyulanemeth/bluefox.email/courses/email-marketing-saas/lesson-01-send-first-newsletter.md

 ![Example signup form builder showing required and optional fields, form customization options, and HTML export.](./lesson-01-02-form-builder.png)

 **Best practices for collecting contacts:**
-- Keep fields minimal — only ask for what you really need.
+- Keep fields minimal.
+Only ask for what you really need.
 - Use double opt-in to confirm addresses.
 - Add captcha or bot protection.
 - Always provide an easy way to unsubscribe.